RED LIGHT CAMERAS

 For some reason, LA doesn't use Snitch Tickets.
 Because they do not have the Snitch Ticket tool available to them, the officers processing the tickets have been issuing many tickets even though there is an obvious age and/or gender mismatch between the driver and the person being cited (who most often is the registered owner).
 These multiple perjuries inspired the big flow chart in the "It's Not Me" section of the Your Ticket page.
 Have a look at that flow chart, as well as item 8 in the "sneaky lies" box you'll find just below the flow chart.

-Los Angeles Docs Set # 9
+City of Los Angeles Docs Set # 9

-The Contract (Program Closed)
+The Contract (Program Closed in 2011)

 2006 Nestor Contract